Minor scale: Key signature

 In modern notation, the key signature for music in a minor key is typically based on the accidentals of the natural minor scale, not on those of the harmonic or melodic minor scales.
 For example, a piece in E minor will have one sharp in its key signature because the E natural minor scale has one sharp (F♯).

 Major and minor keys that share the same key signature are relative to each other.
 For instance, F major is the relative major of D minor since both have key signatures with one flat.
 Since the natural minor scale is built on the 6th degree of the major scale, the tonic of the relative minor is a major sixth above the tonic of the major scale.
 For instance, B minor is the relative minor of D major because the note B is a major sixth above D. As a result, the key signatures of B minor and D major both have two sharps (F♯ and C♯).

-Related modes

-Sometimes scales whose root, third, and fifth degrees form a minor triad are considered "minor scales".
-In the Western system, derived from the Greek modes, the principal scale that includes the minor third is the Aeolian mode (the natural minor scale), with the minor third also occurring in the Dorian mode and the Phrygian mode.
-The Dorian mode is a minor mode with a major sixth, while the Phrygian mode is a minor mode with a minor second.
-The Locrian mode (which is very rarely used) has a minor third but not the perfect fifth, so its root chord is a diminished triad.

-Although various hemitonic pentatonic scales might be called minor, the term is most commonly applied to the relative minor pentatonic scale, derived as a mode of the major pentatonic scale, using scale tones 1, 3, 4, 5, and 7 of the natural minor scale.
+Other notations and usage

+When expressing the names of minor scale keys as abbreviations, the alphabet of the corresponding tonic note name can be written in lower case letters to indicate only the tonic note name.
+For example, when expressing the English notation of A minor, it can be abbreviated as 'a'.
+Plus, when expressing the names of major scale keys as abbreviations, the Roman alphabet of the corresponding tonic note is sometimes upper case to indicate only the tonic note name.
+For example, when expressing the English notation of C major, it is abbreviated as 'C'.